vetiveria/vetiveria.github.io/docs/the-data/toxic-releases.md

 ## The Releases

+The releases data sets are extracted & transformed via the packages of repository [https://github.com/vetiveria/spots](https://github.com/vetiveria/spots).
+The package directories & data, referenced herein, are relative to the [spots](https://github.com/vetiveria/spots) repository.

 package |data |comment
 :--- |:--- |:---
-src/releases | [warehouse/designs](./warehouse/designs) | At present, each release value herein is the total amount of a toxin that has been released thus far in a county.
+src/releases | [warehouse/designs](https://github.com/vetiveria/spots/tree/master/warehouse/designs) | At present, each release value herein is the total amount of a toxin that has been released thus far in a county.

 The toxic releases data sets encoded by [TRI_RELEASE_QTY](https://enviro.epa.gov/enviro/ef_metadata_html.ef_metadata_table?p_table_name=tri_release_qty&p_topic=tri) are the *total on-site disposal or other releases* data values.
 In a nutshell, it is comparable with the on-site totals w.r.t.
 [EPA TRI Explorer Release Facility](https://enviro.epa.gov/triexplorer/tri_release.facility).
 For example the